Hiking in Greece can mean anything from the Vikos Gorge, above, to a coastal dream

 Stemnitsa is a majestically perched village on the edge of a gorge.
 Photo: Getty

-The Menalon Trail is a long-distance hiking route which runs from between Stemnitsa and Lagkadia, two mountain villages in Arcadia, on the Peloponnese peninsula, in the very south of Greece.
-It’s a route which is a lot more off the beaten track than a lot of hiking in Greece, and the 75km route is not only mountainous but also full of valleys, canyons, huge natural plateaus and bare peaks.
+It’s a route more off the beaten track than a lot of hiking in Greece, and it's not only mountainous but also full of valleys, canyons, huge natural plateaus and bare peaks.
 It’s really a thing of beauty.
 Just check out Stemnitsa above.
 You’ll pass the rivers Landos and Lousios, and a high percentage of fir forests and high shrub forests.
 Keep your eyes on watch for foxes, weasels, hedgehogs, bats, shrews and even jackals and wild boars.
 If you’re lucky you might even see a few turtles.

-3. Follow the Footsteps of Brown Bears in the Pindos Mountains
+3. Go Bear-Tracking in the Pindos Mountains

 A brown bear in the Pindos mountains of Greece.
 There are around 500 bears in the area.